Piyushbankhede/Piyushbankhede/README.md

 - Hands-on experience with CI/CD pipelines and GitOps
 - Worked on EKS, Jenkins, ArgoCD, Istio, Prometheus, Grafana, and more
 - Deployed and monitored containerized applications using DevOps best practices
+- Automated infrastructure provisioning using Terraform and Ansible
+- Built and managed Docker containers and orchestrated deployments using Kubernetes
 ---

 ## 🛠️ Skills